GianmarcoDonnesi/PedestrianCrossingPrediction-for-Enhanced-Autonomous-Driving-Safety/README.md

 Run the script `bboxes_and_posekeypoints.py` to generate bounding boxes and pose keypoints for each frame in the video clips.
 It uses computer vision techniques, like *Mediapipe*, to detect and annotate pedestrian positions and movements.

 ### Step 3: Preprocess Annotations
-Run the scritp `preprocess_annotations.py` to preprocess the raw annotations transforming them into a structured format suitable for training and evaluation.
+Run the scritp `preprocess_annotations.py` to preprocess the raw annotations, transforming them into a structured format suitable for training and evaluation.

 ### Step 4: Create Dataset
 Run the script `create_dataset.py` to prepare the dataset for training and evaluation by combining frames, keypoints, and annotations.